The Academy was founded in 2011 to honor and support teachers as valued professionals in need of the latest knowledge and inspiration.

 Rebecca spent 9 years teaching middle school in public and private schools in New York City and has a Masters Degree in Secondary Math Education from Fordham University.
 Before becoming an educator, she was a researcher in microbiology and virology at Rutgers University and Yale University

 Rachel Papert graduated from Bard College with a BA in American Studies.
-She is also a proud graduate of the New York City public school system.
-Some of her interests include contemporary literature, American history, and comedy.
+She is also a graduate of the New York City public school system.
+Some of her interests include needlecrafts, American history, and humor.

 Gwenith Williams graduated from Kenyon College with a BA in English Literature.
 Her parents, both teachers, have inspired her to think creatively throughout her life.
 Her interests include illustration and creative writing.